Skip to Content

 Orpheus Island is a tropical Great Barrier Reef Island and part of the Greater Palm Island group.

-For adventure travelers, Orpheus Island snorkeling and hiking are some of the best of the Great Barrier Reef Islands.
-In this guide, I’ll give you a brief rundown of exactly how to get here, what to expect, and give you some tips on what to do!
+Orpheus Island was one of my favorite stops on our trip up the East Coast of Australia.
+In this guide, I’ll give you a brief rundown of exactly how to get here, what to expect, and give you some tips on what to do based on my experience.

 How to Get to Orpheus Island